friendliai/periflow-cli/README.md

 You can describe the job setting in configuration YAML files.
 By using `pf job template create [OPTIONS]` command, you can get a job configuration template file generated with the required fields that you need to fill in.
 For example, suppose that you want to run a custom job with the following requirements:

 - Use private docker image.
-- Use a dataset in Datastore.
+- Use a training dataset you've created.
 - The training will be resumed from a specific model checkpoint file.
 - Get Slack notification to get notified of the job status.